 IPSWICH RIVER WILDLIFE SANCTUARY Topsfield Mass Audubon a fee is charged 12+ miles trails that pass wetlands and marshes; don't miss the grotto-like setting found along the Rockery Trail; this is an excellent birding spot (I've seen owls here)

-J. C. PHILLIPS NATURE PRESERVE Beverly / Wenham city of Beverly free 2.5 miles includes a nice 1.5 mile loop, plus diversions to nice lake views and historic ruins; an excellent place for trail running
+J. C. PHILLIPS NATURE PRESERVE Beverly / Wenham city of Beverly free 2.5 miles includes a nice 1.5 mile loop, plus diversions to nice lake views and historic ruins; an excellent place for trail running; the park now has some trails that connect to the relatively new Moraine Farm Reservation

 LAKE QUNNAPOWITT Wakefield city of Wakefield free 3.1 mile loop not hiking per-se, but don't miss the lovely (paved) walk around this popular lake; easy access from I-95/MA 128; you may not be able to avoid eating's at Fred's Franks food truck and/or the Gingerbread Construction Company after your walk is over though

-LOWELL-DRACUT-TYNGSBORO STATE FOREST Lowell / Dracut / Tyngsboro State of MA free 6 miles hiking and mountain biking trails past ponds, swamps, and wetlands
+LOWELL-DRACUT-TYNGSBORO STATE FOREST Lowell / Dracut / Tyngsboro State of MA free 6 miles hiking and mountain biking trails that pass ponds, swamps, and wetlands

-LYNN WOODS RESERVATION Lynn city of Lynn free 30 miles this is one of the premier hiking destinations in eastern Massachusetts with outstanding fire roads and hiking paths; great views of Boston from a historic tall stone tower (when it's open to the public); bring a flashlight in case you find 'Dungeon Rock' (a cave that is often (but not always) open on Saturdays); don't let the fact that this park is in Lynn turn you off-it is a fantastic park and urban areas all over the country should be jealous of its quality and size
+LYNN WOODS RESERVATION Lynn city of Lynn free 30 miles this is one of the premier hiking and mountain biking destinations in eastern Massachusetts, offering outstanding fire roads and varied hiking paths; great views of Boston from a historic tall stone tower (when it's open to the public); bring a flashlight in case you find 'Dungeon Rock' (a cave that is often (but not always) open on Saturdays); don't let the fact that this park is in Lynn turn you off-it is a fantastic park and urban areas all over the country should be jealous of its quality and size

 MANCHESTER-ESSEX WOODS Manchester / Essex MECT free 10+ miles hike around swamps, past vernal pools, and through pretty woods; the MECT organization sells a highly recommended and well-detailed trail map; there are several trailheads for this park; can be connected with the trails of Chebacco Woods / Gordon College